Management Accounting Section Dissertation Award

 2020 Runner-Up: Hyun Hwang, “Organizational Structure, Voluntary Disclosure, and Investment Efficiency” (Dissertation Chairs: Carlos Corona, Pierre Liang).

-2019 2019 Recipient: Carolyn Deller PhD from the University of Pennsylvania “Beyond Performance: When Potential Matters to Employee Career Outcomes” Professors Tatiana Sandino and Dennis Campbell
+2019 2019 Recipient: Carolyn Deller PhD from Harvard Business School “Beyond Performance: When Potential Matters to Employee Career Outcomes” Professors Tatiana Sandino and Dennis Campbell

 2019 Runner-Up: Joseph Burke PhD from Indiana University-Bloomington “The Role of Social Bonds in Understanding the Pre- and Post-Recognition Effects of Recognition on Visibility” Professor Gary Hecht